-This travel post is a long time coming… we first flew with Eleanor back in March!
+This travel post is a long time coming… we first flew with E back in March!
 Before having a baby, T and I agreed that we didn’t want to do a complete 180 in our lives (with respect to travel) once our family grew.
 We have stuck to that, for the most part, so I’m sharing some tips today on flying with a baby in the hopes that it will help you feel a little more at ease about your travels!

 First, let’s talk about when is the best time to travel with a baby.
 For us, 4-6 months was really the sweet spot (so far, anyway!).
-Eleanor was still napping a lot during the day, she could fall asleep anywhere, and she didn’t mind being in the car seat for a drive.
+E was still napping a lot during the day, she could fall asleep anywhere, and she didn’t mind being in the car seat for a drive.
 AND it was after she had most of her vaccines, so we felt better about bringing her across the country.

 From our San Francisco trip: A PCH road trip